 Every home deserves an inviting welcome when you first walk in.
-If you've been mulling over some entryway bench ideas and are not sure which direction to go in, allow us to provide some clarity.
+If you've been mulling over some entryway bench ideas and you're not sure which direction to go in, allow us to provide some clarity.
 Everyone has different priorities for their entryway — for some, the most important thing is to simply have a comfortable place to sit down to take off their shoes at the end of the day.
 For others, it's all about having a place to store scarves, gloves, a dog leash, tote bags, and all of the other miscellaneous household things that always seem like they don't have their own home.

-1. Keep it Multi-Functional
+1. Keep it multi-functional.

 For indecisive homeowners (or renters!), here is a bench that gives you the best of both worlds, without taking up too much space.
 This bench has a beautiful contrast between the deep espresso wood of the base and the light gray cushion topper that will draw the eye up, plus room for storage or decor — whichever strikes your fancy.

-3. Make a Statement With a Pop of Color
+3. Make a statement with a pop of color.

 If you prefer luxury over practicality, this bench is one worth swooning over.
 Available to customize in fabrics like velvet and performance wool, this Italian-inspired design is one that will be a conversation starter from the moment you walk through the door.